 What review criteria do IROs use to determine whether to uphold or overturn a rescission?

 TDI does not prescribe review criteria but reviews it as part of the IRO's application.
-Among other things, review criteria must be “objective, clinically valid, compatible with established principles of health care, and flexible enough to allow for deviations from the norms when justified on a case-by-case basis.”
-Refer to 28 TAC §12.201.
+The IRO must conduct its review under an independent review plan developed with provider input, and the plan must include certain requirements.
+Review criteria must be “objective, clinically valid, compatible with established principles of health care, and flexible enough to allow for deviations from the norms when justified on a case-by-case basis.”
+See 28 TAC §12.201.

 Are appeals of rescissions required to use form LHL011?